-Washington D.C. is best known for being the center of politics in the United States, but it is also becoming more and more renowned for being something of a hub for paranormal activity.
+Washington D.C. is best known for being the center of politics in the United States, but it is also becoming more and more renowned for being one of the most haunted cities in the US.

 There is all manner of hauntings happening in our nation’s capital including a demon cat that is the harbinger of trouble ahead and more than a few former presidents who don’t seem ready to exit The White House just yet!

 Let’s take a closer look at the most haunted places in Washington D.C.!

 The Octagon House which stands at 1799 New York Avenue NW is said to be one of the most haunted places in the District of Columbia.
 It was built in 1801 by Colonel John Tayloe III who was a close personal friend of George Washington.
 The house became an important part of the city.
 When The White House burned in 1812 President James and Dolley Madison lived there for around a year and it was there that Madison signed the Treaty of Ghent that ultimately ended the war in February of 1815.